tinkercademy-bootcamp/chat-project-haxxxil/exercise-4/README.md

 - How would you compile using make?
   - With Makefile, I can add a new variable `UTILS_SRC` for this and any other files that both client and server may share and add this variable in the compilation commands.
 - How would you compile using VS Code?
+  - In VS Code we can either use an extension or configure `tasks.json` to compile such programs.

 ### Compiling vs Linking